-As the pandemic accelerates the change in purchase patterns, the new generation is becoming fonder of non-contact shopping.
-Midland continues to speed up its innovation and development, with the users of its website and mobile apps reaching record highs, leading the transformation of the home-buying model.
-Midland has won six medals at the DigiZ Awards, organised by Marketing Magazine, including three golds, two silvers, and one bronze, the best results in three consecutive years that it has participated in the competition, recognising its contribution to the introduction of new technology applications in the industry.
+In view of the rapid change in purchase patterns as technology advances and the prevalence of non-contact shopping, Midland continues to speed up its innovation and development, with the users of its website and mobile apps reaching record highs, leading the transformation of the home-buying model.
+Midland was awarded six medals at the MARKies Awards Hong Kong 2023 organised by MARKETING-INTERACTIVE, including four golds, one silver and one bronze, recognising its contribution to the introduction of new technology applications in the industry.